Frequently Asked Questions

 In the first instance you should contact your child’s tutor who will then liaise with specific subject leaders.

-How are the teachers in school supported to work with children who have SEN and what training do they have?
+How are the teachers in school supported to work with children who have SEND and what training do they have?

-What support do you have for parents of a child with SEN?
+What support do you have for parents of a child with SEND?